 Wood biomass demonstrates that energy security and sustainability are not mutually exclusive.
 Wood biomass is abundant in regions with sustainably managed forests, such as the Southeast U.S., the Baltic region, and Canada.
 In these areas, large timber industries leave behind waste materials and byproducts that are suitable for production into wood pellets and chips.

 Healthy and thriving forests

 There is a positive relationship between rates of forest harvests and forest regrowth: Landowners respond to strong markets for forest products by planting more trees.
 According to the USDA, from 1953 to 2011, in a time of expanding population and increasing demand for forest products, the total volume of trees grown in the U.S. increased by 50 percent.
-Today, in the Southeast U.S., private forest owners are growing 40 percent more wood than they remove every year.
+Today, overall forest inventory in the U.S. South has increased more than 100% since the 1950s.
 Inventory measurements in our sourcing regions show that this increasing trend in growth continues after our arrival.